HamzaQ-08/Encode-and-Decode-with-Python/README.md

 ### Encoding Messages
 - The user can enter a message to encode.
 - If the length of the message is greater than 3, it performs a series of transformations on the message.
-- If the length of the message is 3 or less, it reverses the message and concatenates some of its characters in a specific way.
+- If the length of the message is 3 or less, it concatenates some of its characters in a specific way.

 ### Decoding Messages
-- The user can enter a message to decode.
+- The user can enter a message to decode made in program.
 - If the length of the message is greater than 5, it attempts to reverse the encoding pattern.
 - If the length of the message is 5 or less, it performs a simple transformation to attempt to decode the message.